This is a detailed exploration of human-centric leading (HCL). You can read a summary here.

 HCL is a tool, as well as a model that is universally applicable.
 Distilled by Leaders for Good (LfG) founder Eleni Pallas, HCL works at the assumption level about what it means to be human.
 It uproots a mechanistic perspective of the human experience that is embedded into the subconscious mind through repetition at school, permeating our societies globally.

-Over 20 years during my corporate career, I spent much time working with cross-country projects in Europe, the BRICs and emerging markets.
-While I was taught that ethnic cultures are at the root of specific outcomes, I noticed the same organizational and societal problems around the world.
-I wondered why people in France and China, for instance, would have the same problems when their ethnic cultures are drastically different.
+During the my 20 years of corporate life, I spent much time working with cross-country projects in Europe, the BRICs and emerging markets.
+While I was taught that ethnic cultures are at the root of specific outcomes, I noticed the same organizational and societal problems globally.
+I wondered why people in France, China, India and Russia, for instance, would have the same problems when their ethnic cultures are drastically different.

-When I moved into leadership development, which I call leadership design, I won bids to help people solve bullying and/or intense team tension.
-In individual meetings, I would ask the people who were considered bullies: “Do you believe that you behave as a bully?” and would receive shocked responses illustrating an awareness-disconnect.
+When I started Leaders for Good, I won bids to help people solve bullying, conflict an intense team tension.
+In individual meetings, I would ask the people who were considered bullies: “Do you believe that you behave as a bully?” and would receive shocked responses illustrating a self-awareness disconnect.
 In group meetings, I would invite team members to pair up and inform each other how a specific behavior felt to them and how they reacted subsequently.
 Amidst such meetings, much insight surfaced in a short couple of hours.
-Each person became aware of what s/he was doing and how that affected others in ways they had never before experienced.
-Most participants went into brutal self-judgement, as they realized they were behaving in the same ways they expressly intended to avoid.
-When I asked them to observe what they learned about themselves and others using a judgment-free awareness, there was an emotional release that led to an immediate learning that informed their contribution to the team culture.
+Each person became aware of how s/he was behaving and how that affected others in ways they had never before considered.
+Most participants went into brutal self-judgement, as they realized they were behaving in the same ways they consciously intended to avoid.
+When I asked them to observe what they learned with a judgment-free awareness, there was an emotional release that led to awareness and insight that informed what they subsequently contributed to the team culture.
 This helped loosen their use of blame.
-They started to realize that everyone is “right” from his/her perspective and listening became easier.
-When they assumed they were each “right,” they had no need to fight or prove their worth, rather to understand and collaborate around a win-win solution.
+They started to realize that everyone is “right” from his/her perspective, which helped them drop the limitless arguments around proving they’re “right” and so, listened to understand and collaborate around solutions that work for everyone.

 Working with bully behavior and related team dysfunction is not for the faint of heart.
-After doing so for years, with people across generations, cultures, industries and experience levels, I realized that there are certain assumptions of what it means to be human that sit at the subconscious level, yet nobody is talking about it (i.e., experts in the fields of psychology, brain science, consciousness, etc.), yet these assumptions influence every conscious thought, feeling and behavior.
-While there are thought leaders who are questioning the assumptions of existing business or scientific models, few people in the business world go down to the core foundation or “operating system” on which we live and lead and that sees people as cogs in a wheel — only as good as one’s latest visible achievement.
+After doing so for years with people across generations, cultures, industries and experience levels, I realized that there are certain subconscious assumptions of what it means to be human.
+Few people question these core assumptions or “human operating system” yet they influence every conscious thought, feeling and behavior.

-- People are cogs in a wheel and only as valuable as their latest visible achievement
+- People are cogs in a wheel with no inherent value and only as good as their latest visible achievement

 - Human capital and natural resources are commodities